cwoebker/.com/_posts/2012-11-27-tic-tac-toe.markdown

 ## What is Tic Tac Toe? ##

 Tic Tac Toe is simply an awesome game.
 (Although I do have to say that I really think its original name - **noughts and crosses** - is a whole lot cooler).
 It is simple and easy to play wherever you are.
 The success of this simple but yet intriguing game is quite staggering and therefore even [mathematicians](http://mathworld.wolfram.com/Tic-Tac-Toe.html) had a peek at it.
-Who knew that those 4 lines that people draw on a piece of paper would gather such an attention.
+Who knew that those 4 lines that people draw on a piece of paper would gather such an attention?

 There is some debate on where this game originated; theories are ranging from ancient Egypt to the Roman Empire.
 Luckily the guy decided not to patent it.